10th Grade Curriculum

 What 10th Graders Will Learn

-Chemistry: Students experience the wonder of chemistry with numerous physical and chemical reactions such as watching dry ice sublimate or the explosion of hydrogen gas.
+Students experience the wonder of chemistry with numerous physical and chemical reactions such as watching dry ice sublimate or the explosion of hydrogen gas.
 This promotes wonder and curiosity that leads to the intellectual energy to explore ionic and covalent bonding and the significance of the concept of electron configuration and valence.
 Critical thinking is experienced in many forms, such as putting together a Periodic Table the way that Mendeleev originally did.
 The chemistry course reviews atomic theory, which leads to the Periodic Table of Elements.
 We’ll appeal to the imagination by drawing atomic models and chemical bonds.
 We connect the practicality of algebra by learning how to create and balance chemical formulas and equations.
+Students will apply math background through dimensional analysis of the molar concept.

 Each academic day, students participate in courses focused on one of the following important academic and life skills.